PreranaPattnaik4/MyStartup_SheCodesHerWay/README.md

 - **AI-Powered Tools:** An executive summary generator to help users craft compelling startup pitches.
 - **User Authentication:** Secure sign-up and login functionality powered by Firebase Authentication.
 - **Mentorship Platform:** A portal for passionate professionals to apply as mentors and guide the next generation.
+- **Resource Hub:** A curated collection of guides, templates, and tools to support learning.
+- **Blog:** Insights, stories, and advice from the SheCodesHerWay community.

 ##  Tech Stack